Aman-Singh-07/certification-portfolio/README.md

-# 📜 Certification Portfolio
+# Certification Portfolio

-> This repository complements my main GitHub profile by serving as a dedicated archive of certifications, technical learning tracks, and competitive achievements.
-While my project repositories demonstrate practical engineering experience, this repository documents my commitment to continuous learning and professional development.
+> This repository serves as a dedicated archive of my professional certifications, technical learning tracks, and competitive achievements.
+It complements my primary GitHub profile by documenting continuous learning, while my project repositories demonstrate practical engineering experience.

 ---

 ## Overview

-A curated collection of professional certifications, technical learning tracks, and competition achievements completed alongside my B.Tech in Computer Science at **Madan Mohan Malaviya University of Technology (MMMUT)**.
+A curated collection of professional certifications, technical learning tracks, and competitive achievements completed alongside my B.Tech in Computer Science at **Madan Mohan Malaviya University of Technology (MMMUT)**.

 The repository is organized by issuing organization to provide a structured and verifiable record of learning across:

-- Artificial Intelligence & LLMs
+- Artificial Intelligence & Large Language Models
 - Software Engineering
 - Cloud Computing
 - Workflow Automation